quiltdata/quilt/docs/API Reference/Bucket.md

 * __key(str)__:  key in bucket to store file at
-* __path(str)__:  string representing local path to file Optional args: meta(dict): T4 metadata to attach to file
+* __path(str)__:  string representing local path to file Optional args: meta(dict): Quilt metadata to attach to file
         Must be less than 2KiB serialized

 __Returns__